 Your lawn is probably not the first thing on your mind during these harsh winter months.
 I mean why would it be when it’s covered in a blanket of snow right?
 Wrong.
-Late winter is actually prime time to start planning your lawn care routine.
-So that being said, here’s a few quick lawn and soil maintenance tips to help revive your lawn for Spring.
+Late winter is actually the prime time to start planning your lawn care routine.
+So that being said, here are a few quick lawn and soil maintenance tips to help revive your lawn for Spring.

-The next layer on our decent is weathered rock fragments or clay.
-This layer is true to it’s name and is composed of bits and pieces of bedrock that have broken off, thick clay and other assortments of minerals.
+The next layer on our descent is weathered rock fragments or clay.
+This layer is true to its name and is composed of bits and pieces of bedrock that have broken off, thick clay, and other assortments of minerals.
 This part of the soil is not rich in nutrients and if your soil consists of a majority of weathered rock fragments or clay, then you’ve got yourself a problem.

 The very last layer on our journey to the center of the Earth is bedrock.
 The bedrock layer is hard, solid rock.
 It could be of a variety of different rock types such as sandstone, limestone, granite, or a complex mixture of them all.

 aeration is key